-The breadth and depth of Softwire’s technical knowledge made them the perfect partner for this challenging project.
+The breadth and depth of Softwire’s technical knowledge made us the perfect partner for this challenging project.
 For example, this was the first JRuby application to be put on the BBC’s public platform, making it easier for the public to upload music to the application and thereby greatly increasing participation.

 BBC Introducing is a pan-BBC initiative to discover Britain’s best unsigned musical talent and give it the break it deserves.
 Upcoming artists can upload their music to the BBC via www.bbc.co.uk/music/introducing/uploader and it will be listened to by radio producers and dedicated listening panel members.
 If they like what they hear, the music could be played on local and national radio (e.g. BBC 6 Music) and result in session time in a studio or an invitation to play on the BBC Introducing stage at a major festival.

 Softwire were selected from a highly competitive tendering process to implement an improved Introducing application for the BBC, due in large part to our expertise with the wide variety of platforms and technologies required.
 The project involved moving the internal application used to track and listen to uploaded music from one platform (Ruby on Rails, hosted on the BBC’s internal network) to a new one (JRuby, hosted on their publicly-available network).